coffeemug/defstartup/_drafts/productivity.md

 person/audience to be giddy about my work?_ Unless the answer is "very likely", I politely turn the meeting down (via a template shortcut):

-> Thank for thinking of me, but I decided to be a bit reclusive and focus on doing uninterrupted work for the next six months.
+> Thanks for thinking of me, but I decided to be a bit reclusive and focus on doing uninterrupted work for the next six months.